Social Psychology Network

 • SPN Mentor

 Overall, I study the experience and consequences of possessing diverse group memberships with the goal of advancing sensitivity for how we vary and celebrating where we share common ground.
 I am interested in investigating various outcomes as they relate to (1) cultural norms for communication and emotion regulation and (2) discrimination from the perspective of targets and observers.
 My work has incorporated mixed methods (e.g., self-report, behavioral observations, psychophysiological) in service of improving our understanding of and promoting the quality of life for diverse populations.
+In my current work in the field of Institutional Research, I now apply my research interests towards understanding factors that support at-risk college students' ability to achieve academic success.

 Primary Interests: